Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Methodology

 The test loss is monitored to detect overfitting.
-Once trained, the ONet can be evaluated at arbitrary $WD, DH$ values, providing an efficient surrogate for the CFD solver.
+Once trained, the surrogate model can be evaluated at arbitrary $WD, DH$ values, providing an efficient surrogate for the CFD solver.

-In summary, this framework involves local sparse regression based ROMs followed by global operator network based interpolation.
-SINDy enforces interpretability, while the neural operator supplies a smooth, data-driven coefficient manifold over parameter space (Figure \ref{fig:Manifold}), yielding a real-time physics-constrained surrogate model for the heave decay near a wall.
+In summary, this framework involves sparse regression based ROMs followed by neural network based interpolation of the change in hydrodynamic coefficients with initial conditions.
+SINDy enforces interpretability, and provides the parametric structure, while the neural network supplies a smooth, data-driven coefficient manifold over parameter space (Figure \ref{fig:Manifold}), yielding a real-time physics-constrained surrogate model for the heave decay near a wall.